-5.7.2 Urban Location Maps (TMAP)
+4.7.2 Urban Location Maps (TMAP)

-An exciting new project known as TMAP (Tactile Map Automated Production) is also underway at the Smith-Kettlewell Eye Research Institute (see http://www.ski.org/tmap), and its aim is to provide tactile street maps over the Web through the use of a GIS server which hosts TIGER Line Maps produced by the US Census Bureau.
+An exciting new project known as TMAP (Tactile Map Automated Production) is also underway at the Smith-Kettlewell Eye Research Institute, and its aim is to provide tactile street maps over the Web through the use of a GIS server which hosts TIGER Line Maps produced by the US Census Bureau.
 It will allow individual's the production of tactile graphics files - properly prepared for tactile output devices such as "swell paper", standard Braille embossers, ViewPlus Tiger embossers, and the like.